MikkelVembye/AIscreenR/cran-comments.md

 ## Submission

 This is the first version of AIscreenR.
-The package provides functions for conducting title and abstract screening in systematic reviews by using AI models, such as OpenAI's GPT (Generative Pre-trained Transformer) API (Application Programming Interface) models.
+The package provides functions for conducting title and abstract screening in systematic reviews with AI models, such as OpenAI's GPT (Generative Pre-trained Transformer) API (Application Programming Interface) models.

 ## Test environments